-CSLDF is launching a Campus Representative Program to further engage attorneys in helping scientists understand how to protect themselves from harassment and legal attacks.
-Our goal is to build a network of lawyers who will be the first point of contact for scientists with questions about legal issues.
-Campus Reps are not expected to provide direct representation to scientists, but instead serve as an educational resource and help direct scientists to CSLDF as needed.
+The CSLDF Campus Representative Program engages law school professors in helping scientists understand how to protect themselves from harassment and legal attacks.
+We created the program with the goal of building a national network of lawyers who can serve as the first point of contact for scientists with questions about legal issues.
+Campus Reps do not provide direct representation to scientists, but instead serve as an educational resource and help direct scientists to CSLDF as needed.

-Anyone with a JD or LLM who is interested in working with scientists at their institution is welcome to apply; adjuncts and fellows can also participate.
+Anyone with a JD or LLM interested in working with scientists at their institution is eligible for the program; adjuncts and fellows are also welcome to participate.

 We ask that all participants:

-- Host an educational workshop (all materials for these will be provided by CSLDF) for scientists on their campus once per semester
+- Host an educational workshop (all materials will be provided by CSLDF) for scientists on their campus

 - Meet with scientists who have concerns on an as-needed basis